 Step away from the jarred spaghetti sauces!
-Once you try this super-simple, 3-ingredient pasta sauce, you’ll use it on everything.
+Once you try this super-simple, 3-ingredient easy homemade pasta sauce, you'll use it on everything.

 One of the things that impressed me most about Pacific Coast Producers is the tremendous effort they take to reduce food waste, and run a truly sustainable operation.
 Pretty much every part of what they grow is used in some way.
 They even recycle the liquid from their tomatoes to minimize their water use in the cannery.